 - Schedule disconnection of utilities at your old home.
 Don’t forget to disconnect the day after you move and connect the day before you arrive at your new home.
 If you have any “final month” deposits be sure to request your refund.

 - File a change of address with the U.S. Postal Service and pick up the USPS Mover’s Guide at your local post office.

 - Purchase locks for your new home or arrange to have them installed upon moving in.

-- Make any necessary travel plans for your move.
+- Make travel plans if needed for your move.

-- Hold your moving sale or sell online via eBay.
+- Hold a garage sale or sell items online through websites such as eBay or Letgo.
 Donate leftover items to charities.

-- Change the address of your current magazine subscriptions.
+- Change the address of your magazine subscriptions.

-- Return any borrowed items such as library books, and retrieve all borrowed items.
+- Return borrowed items such as library books, and retrieve items that you’ve lent to others.

-- Prepare auto registrations for transfer if you are moving to another state.
+- Prepare vehicle registrations for transfer if you are moving to another state.

-- Transfer all prescriptions and be sure you have an adequate supply of medications.
+- Transfer prescriptions and be sure you have an adequate supply of medications during your move.

-- Assemble a file folder of information to leave for the new owner of your home.
+- Assemble an information folder to leave for the new owner of your home.

 - Order new checks so they’re ready by moving day.

-- Send change-of-address cards to everyone who will need to contact you.
+- Send change-of-address cards to everyone who will need to contact you at your new address.

-- Assemble a backpack with your checkbook, credit cards, phone records, identification, flashlight, keys, mobile phone charger, small camera, toiletries, paper plates and cups, towels, travel alarm clock, bottled water, first aid kit and games for the kids.
+- Pack a bag of essentials with your checkbook, credit cards, identification, flashlight, keys, and mobile phone charger.
+If you’re moving long-distance, pack toiletries, paper plates and cups, towels, a travel alarm clock, bottled water, a first aid kit, and games for the kids.

 - Pack a suitcase with clothing and other personal items.

 - Keep any laptops and tablet computers with you for security and easy access.
 They might come in handy, too, if it takes a few days to set up your TV.

 - Finish loading your container.
 You should receive an automated call from PODS after 6 pm the night before pick-up with your 3-hour service window for pick-up.